POETRY FOR PEOPLE WHO DON’T LIKE POETRY.

-Started as an antidote to dreary poetry and even drearier poetry nights, co-founders DAN COCKRILL and MARTIN GALTON established the spoken word club in a pub in Soho before it transferred to a pub in Bermondsey.
-The rich mix of new talent performing alongside some of the most established names in poetry including ROGER MCGOUGH CBE (BBC Radio 4’s Poetry Please presenter), KATE TEMPEST (Ted Hughes award winner) SIR ANDREW MOTION (ex Poet Laureate), HOLLIE MCNISH (Ted Hughes Winner 2017).
-Since January 2016, the raw, fast-moving and highly-energised night has continued its rise with a completely sold out monthly residency at the Bloomsbury Theatre, various one-off shows including an Edinburgh Festival Fringe performance and a UK tour.
+Starting as an antidote to dreary poetry and even drearier poetry nights, co-founders DAN COCKRILL and MARTIN GALTON established the spoken word club around 17 years ago in a pub in Soho before it transferred to a pub in Bermondsey.
+The rich mix of new talent performing alongside some of the most established names in poetry, trademark makeshift maracas and anarchic spirit quickly gained a cult following and was soon being played to packed audiences on a weekly basis.
+Since January 2016, the raw, fast-moving and highly-energised night has continued its rise, playing monthly to sell out audiences at the Bloomsbury Theatre.

 COCKRILL says: “we have dragged poetry kicking and screaming into the 21st Century”